lightwave-lab/lightlab/docs/_static/developers/docYourCode.rst

 This documentation is created with Sphinx.
 It has automatic API build, so *write good docstrings*!

+For now the documentation is hosted on the lab server.

 Seeing changes you make
 -----------------------
 To see your changes to the documentation, launch a server from your local machine like this::